Learning More about Cat Spays and Neuters at The Animal Hospital of Roxbury

 Are there any special dietary needs for a cat recovering from surgery?

-Not really, just lots of love and attention.
+No special diet is required—just provide lots of love and attention.

 What are common side effects of spaying or neutering in cats?